idanshafat31/Zipher/README.md

 The following diagram illustrates the scoped nature of the recommended permissions (not including higher roles of permissions):

 ![Databricks Permission Flow Chart for Zipher](assets/image.png "Zipher's Recommended Permission Scope")

+**Important Edit**
+We also need to ask for Compute ACL: `CAN ATTACH TO` permissions, this is critical as it provides:
+* "View Spark UI"
+* "View compute metrics"
+These metrics are essential for Zipher to analyze cluster performance (CPU/GPU utilization, worker load), and gives us the wanted visibility into the performance of the jobs cluster, excecutors, workers, and other aspects relevant for our models to reach decisions and actions.

 ---